Dustin McDaniel: Private practice

 After law school, McDaniel joined his father's law firm, McDaniel & Wells, P.A. (now McDaniel Law Firm) in Jonesboro, Arkansas.
-He remained at McDaniel & Wells, P.A. from 1999-2007.
+He remained at McDaniel & Wells, P.A. from 1999 to 2007.

 McDaniel received several awards during his private practice career, including a Golden Gavel Award from the Arkansas Bar Association for serving as Chair of the Consumer Law Handbook Committee in 2000 and a Distinguished Service Award from the Arkansas Bar Association for overseeing the Consumer Law Handbook's translation into Spanish in 2001.
 He also received the UALR William H. Bowen School of Law Young Alumnus Award in 2002.
-In the same year, he was appointed to the Arkansas Bar Association Law School Committee and admitted into the Million Dollar Advocates Forum.
-In 2003, McDaniel was the only attorney in Arkansas to serve on the Legislation committees of both the Arkansas Bar Association and the Arkansas Trial Lawyers Association.
+The same year, he was appointed to the Arkansas Bar Association Law School Committee and admitted into the Million Dollar Advocates Forum.
+In 2003, McDaniel was the only attorney in Arkansas to serve on the Arkansas Bar Association's Legislation committees and the Arkansas Trial Lawyers Association.

-McDaniel served as Legal Counsel for Craighead County Democratic Central Committee and as a member of the Democratic Party of Arkansas State Committee from 2002-2005.
+McDaniel served as Legal Counsel for the Craighead County Democratic Central Committee and as a member of the Democratic Party of Arkansas State Committee from 2002 to 2005.

 Under Arkansas law, the Attorney General is prohibited from engaging in the private practice of law.
-McDaniel left McDaniel & Wells, P.A. in January 2007 and formed McDaniel, Richardson & Calhoun, PLLC in 2015 after he was term limited.
+McDaniel left McDaniel & Wells, P.A. in January 2007 and formed McDaniel, Richardson & Calhoun, PLLC in 2015 after he was term-limited.

 In 2019, the UALR William H. Bowen School of Law presented him with its Distinguished Alumnus Award.